TheThingsNetwork/workshops/README.md

 ### Connect the Sensors

+#### With a Grove shield
+Use the Grove cables to connect the temperature and the button or water sensor:

+1. Connect the temperature sensor to `A2`.
+2. Connect the button or water sensor to `D2`.

+#### Without a Grove shield
 Use the Grove to 4-pin Male cables to connect the temperature and the button or water sensor:

 1. Connect the black `GND` (ground) to one of the 3 `GND` on the Uno.